DragonRomeo/rss-react-components/README.md

 # React + TypeScript + Vite

+Info for CrossCheck:
+1 - i use Vite, not NPM.
+2 - for ErrorBoundary click the button next to 'dont click'

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: